LennardZuendorf/habitus/README.md

 ## Appendix

 HABIT is a programming project developed as part of the course "web technologies" with Prof. Dr. [@Arif Wider](https://github.com/ProfWider) and [@Daniel Wagner](https://github.com/DanielWagner87).
-The course "web technologies" is part of HTW Berlins' Ba Sc.
+The course "web technologies" is part of HTW Berlins' B.Sc.
 Business Computing.

 ## Creator